vdeijk/TheOrionProject/README.md

 ## Note on Repository Contents

-This repository only contains the source code (scripts) for the TurnBasedStrategy project.
+This repository only contains the source code (scripts) for the The Orion Project project.
 Other folders such as `Assets/Scenes`, `Assets/Prefabs`, `Assets/Materials`, and `Assets/Audio` are not included due to third-party licensing restrictions.
 To run the project, you will need to add your own Unity scenes, prefabs, and any required third-party assets.

 ## Folder Structure